 Regular monitoring plays an important role in developing results indicating possible contamination of well water and its quality in the future.
 Experts recommend testing private wells:

-• At least once a year for bacterial contamination, including Total Coliform & E-Coli.
+At least once a year for bacterial contamination, including Total Coliform & E-Coli.

-• After disasters such as floods, droughts, or other human-related incidences that may pollute the groundwater supply, such as carrying out industrial activities.
+After disasters such as floods, droughts, or other human-related incidences that may pollute the groundwater supply, such as carrying out industrial activities.

-Testing should be done to check microbial, chemical, and physical parameters that may be problematic.
-Testing can be done by one of the local health departments, any certified lab, or a professional in water quality.
-There are also home testing kits, which can be bought and used at home for preliminary examinations but must not be considered for proper diagnosis because of possible inaccuracies.
+Testing should be done to check for problematic microbial, chemical, and physical parameters.
+Testing can be done by one of the local health departments, any certified lab, or a water quality professional.

 ┃Common Water Treatment Solutions

-When contamination is detected, several options can be applied to make the water from the well safe for drinking
+When contamination is detected, several options can be applied to make the water from the well safe for drinking.

 Each method targets specific concerns, making it critical to tailor solutions to the unique needs of your water:

-• Filtration Systems:
+Filtration Systems:

 ► Reverse Osmosis (RO): Helps to eliminate heavy metals, nitrates, and some bacteria; reverse osmosis systems use water pressure to force water through a semi-porous membrane.

-► Ultraviolet (UV) Systems: UV light kills bacteria, viral and other microbial agents and is therefore ideal for microbial contamination.
+► Ultraviolet (UV) Systems: UV light kills bacteria, viral and other microbial agents and is ideal for microbial contamination.

 ► Whole-House Filters: These systems are designed primarily for sediment, chlorine, and organic materials to protect all water usage in a household.

-• Disinfection Methods:
+Disinfection Methods:

-► Chlorination: Well water contains bacteria and viruses killed when chlorine is mixed with it.
+► Chlorination: Well water contains bacteria and viruses that are killed when chlorine is mixed with it.
 This is often used to handle microbial contamination and can be done as a one-off or continuous process.

-Berkey Systems for Well Water Safety
+┃Berkey Systems for Well Water Safety

 Berkey systems are unique in that they are specifically designed to eliminate as many different types of contaminants as possible, making parents who use well water for their families feel relieved.